Migrant Children: Regulations, Rights, and Benefits

 Definition and Treatment of an Unaccompanied Foreign Minor

-According to U.S. immigration law, when the Border Patrol of the Department of Homeland Security (DHS) detains unaccompanied foreign minors crossing the border into the United States, they are turned over to the Office of Refugee Resettlement (ORR).
+Under U.S. immigration law, when the Department of Homeland Security (DHS) detains unaccompanied foreign minors crossing the border into the United States, they are turned over to the Office of Refugee Resettlement (ORR).

-This program is part of the Department of Health and Human Services (HHS), the federal agency of the U.S. government that immediately assumes custody and care of migrant children.
+This program is part of the Department of Health and Human Services (HHS).
+HHS is the federal agency of the U.S. government that immediately assumes custody and care of migrant children.
+Federal law requires the ORR to feed, shelter, and provide medical care for immigrant youth in their care.

-An Unaccompanied Alien Child (UAC) is defined as a child who:
+An Unaccompanied Alien Child (UAC) is a child who:

-As of September 16, 2019, U.S. Customs and Border Protection (CBP) had detained and transferred more than 67,000 UACs to the Office for Refugee Relocation, which was a record high for the U.S.
+As of September 16, 2019, U.S. Customs and Border Protection (CBP) had detained and transferred more than 67,000 UACs to the Office of Refugee Resettlement, which was a record high for the U.S.

-The situation of these unaccompanied foreign minors is very complicated.
-They leave their countries fleeing violence and then arrive in a foreign place where they are detained, and sometimes separated from their parents.
+The situation of these unaccompanied foreign minors is complex.
+They leave their countries, fleeing violence, and arrive in a foreign place, facing detention and separation from their parents.
 Some are children so young that they simply do not understand the situation, worsening their child welfare, trauma, and mental health.

 The Flores Agreement determines the legal rules and procedures for dealing with unaccompanied children (minors) who cross the border into the United States, with or without their parents, and who are in federal government custody.